STOWouters/philePaginator/README.md

 1. Create a folder, for example `content/blog/`
-2. Put an empty `index.md` (extension depends on your settings, it might be `index.textile as well)
+2. Put an empty `index.md` (extension depends on your settings, it might be `index.textile` as well) in that folder (so you can visit the `/blog/` page)
-3. Put all your postings into it
+3. Put all your postings into it (you can put it into a subfolder if you want)

 Now you can have in your Twig HTML template: